8 Number and share of referendums and ballot dates

-Figure 2.1 shows the number of national referendums per decade from 1790 until today.
-The number of referendums fluctuated at low levels in the 19th century.
+Figure 8.1 shows the number of national referendums and ballot dates per decade from 1790 until today.
+The number of referendums (a) fluctuated at low levels in the 19th century.
 In the 20th century, it has increased steadily from around 50 in the decade from 1900 to 1909 to over 600 in the decade from 1990 to 1999.
-Since then, the number has decreased to a bit more than 400 per decade from 2010 to 2019.
-In total, 3061 referendums have been held worldwide since 1790.
+Since then, the number has decreased to slightly more than 400 per decade from 2010 to 2019.
+In total, 3097 referendums have been held worldwide since 1790.

-In the second graph, we can also see that once we exclude Switzerland (CH) and Liechtenstein (LI) from the analysis, the number of referendums worldwide since 1790 is reduced to 2267.
-Nevertheless, the general trends are the same: Having omitted Switzerland and Liechtenstein, we see a peak at around 500 referendums in the 1990ies, with a bit of a decline since then.
+Once we exclude Switzerland (CH) and Liechtenstein (LI) from the analysis (b), the number of referendums worldwide since 1790 is reduced to 2288.
+Nevertheless, the general trends are the same: Having omitted Switzerland and Liechtenstein, we see a peak at around 500 referendums in the 1990s, with a bit of a decline since then.

 Looking at ballot dates, the picture is more evened-out, but the general trends are similar.
-There is an increase to a peak of around 250 ballot dates in the decade from 1990 to 1999, with a small decrease for the decades afterwards.
-Excluding Switzerland and Liechtenstein, the pattern ist the same but the total number of ballot dates is reduced from 1608 to 1197.
+There is an increase to a peak of around 250 ballot dates in the decade from 1990 to 1999 (c), with a small decrease for the decades afterwards.
+Excluding Switzerland and Liechtenstein (d), the pattern is the same but the total number of ballot dates is reduced from 1607 to 1189.

 (a) Referendums